wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/use-healthcare-solution/includes/4-patient-outreach.md

 ## Marketing execution

+Elements of marketing are used for a patient journey.

 ### Patient journeys

 A patient journey is an outline or a communication plan to provide information to a group of patients that are grouped together in a segment.
 The patient journey can also begin some actions and follow-ups depending on the interaction of the patients with the communications (for example, clicking a link or opening an email).